Repository secure by design: how to sleep better without fear of security vulnerabilities

 The full source code of Wild Workouts is available on GitHub.
 Don’t forget to leave a star for our project! ⭐

-In this article, I’ll show how I ensured that only allowed people would be able to see and edit a training.
-In our case, a training can only be seen by the training owner (an attendee) and the trainer.
-I will implement it in a way that doesn’t allow to use our code in not intended way.
+In this article, I’ll show how I ensured that only authorized people can see and edit a training.
+In our case, a training can only be seen by the training owner (the attendee) and the trainer.
+I will implement it in a way that prevents our code from being misused.
 By design.

-Our current application assumes that a repository is the only way how we can access the data.
-Because of that, I will add authorization on the repository level.
-By that, we are sure that it is impossible to access this data by unauthorized users.
+Our current application assumes that a repository is the only way to access data.
+Because of that, I will add authorization at the repository level.
+This ensures that unauthorized users cannot access this data.

 Note

-#### What is Repository tl;dr If you had no chance to read our previous articles, repository is a pattern that helps us to abstract database implementation from our application logic.
+#### What is Repository (tl;dr) If you haven't had a chance to read our previous articles, a repository is a pattern that helps us abstract database implementation from our application logic.
 If you want to know more about its advantages and learn how to apply it in your project, read my previous article: The Repository pattern: a painless way to simplify your Go service logic.

 But wait, is the repository the right place to manage authorization?
-Well, I can imagine that some people may be skeptical about that approach.
-Of course, we can start some philosophical discussion on what can be in the repository and what shouldn’t.
+Well, I can imagine some people may be skeptical about this approach.
+Of course, we could start a philosophical discussion on what belongs in the repository and what doesn’t.
 Also, the actual logic of who can see the training will be placed in the domain layer.
-I don’t see any significant downsides, and the advantages are apparent.
+I don’t see any significant downsides, and the advantages are clear.
 In my opinion, pragmatism should win here.

 Tip

-What is also interesting in this series, we focus on business-oriented applications.
-But even if the Harbor project is a pure system application, most of the presented patterns can be applied as well.
+What’s also interesting in this series is that we focus on business-oriented applications.
+But even though the Harbor project is a pure system application, most of the presented patterns can be applied as well.

 (Cheers, Mariusz, if you are reading that!)